Pedorthist

 A pedorthist is a professional who has specialized training to modify footwear and employ supportive devices to address conditions which affect the feet and lower limbs.
 They are trained in the assessment of lower limb anatomy and biomechanics, and the appropriate use of corrective footwear – including shoes, shoe modifications and other pedorthic devices.

 Certified Pedorthist

-“Certified Pedorthist” is a title used by the American Board for Certification in Orthotics, Prosthetics and Pedorthics (ABC) International Certification, Board of Certification/Accreditation, The College of Pedorthics of Canada as well as the Pedorthic Association Australia, where the only English speaking university degree of Pedorthics is taught at Southern Cross University.
+“Certified Pedorthist” is a title used by the American Board for Certification in Orthotics, Prosthetics and Pedorthics (ABC) International Certification, Board of Certification/Accreditation, PFA FOOTCARE ASSOCIATION (Canadian Chapter).
+PFA Footcare Association Canada members are internationally recognized, The College of Pedorthics of Canada which borrowed the term Certified Pedorthist and therefore needed to add the (C) to avoid trademark infringement of the term developed by ABC.
+Certified Pedorthist is also used by the Pedorthic Association Australia, where the only English speaking university degree of Pedorthics is taught at Southern Cross University.

+There are 3 types of Certified Pedorthist credentials in Canada.
+C.Ped.
+BOCPD and C.Ped.(C).
+Only members of PFA FOOTCARE ASSOCIATION (Canadian Chapter) with the designations C.Ped. and BOCPD, also have a Canadian Pedorthist Licence CPL, and are internationally recognized having written a US and Canadian exam.
 The professional designation of Certified Pedorthist is assigned to individuals who have completed the required training through education and clinic experience, and have passed the Pedorthic Certification exam.

 An individual who has met the above requirements must comply with mandatory continuing education program in order to maintain this certification.
 Individuals with a Certified Pedorthist designation are qualified to practice in United States, Canada and internationally.